-- 1. In every calendar year, the Church shall hold one annual congregational meeting reporting on church ministries, elect elders and deacons, and approve next year's budget; and one mid-year congregational meeting to elect two Nominating Committee members from the congregation.
+In every calendar year, the Church shall hold one annual congregational meeting reporting on church ministries, elect elders and deacons, and approve next year's budget; and one mid-year congregational meeting to elect two Nominating Committee members from the congregation.
 The mid-year congregational meeting is to be held six months, plus or minus three weeks, from the previous annual meeting.
-The annual congregational meeting is to be held 12 months, plus or minus three weeks, from the previous annual meeting. - 2.
-Whenever deemed necessary by the Board due to any special events or circumstances that may arise periodically, the Board is empowered by the By-Laws to call special congregational meetings to report any special matters to the active members of the Church, or let the active members of the Church decide any special issues that may have significant impact on the Church. - 3.
+The annual congregational meeting is to be held 12 months, plus or minus three weeks, from the previous annual meeting.

+Whenever deemed necessary by the Board due to any special events or circumstances that may arise periodically, the Board is empowered by the By-Laws to call special congregational meetings to report any special matters to the active members of the Church, or let the active members of the Church decide any special issues that may have significant impact on the Church.

 At least one month preceding each annual congregational meeting, mid-year congregational meeting, and at least two weeks preceding a special congregational meeting, the Board shall release the meeting agenda to the active members of the Church with the date, time and place of the congregational meeting.

-- 4. All congregational meetings require a quorum of at least one-half (1/2) of the active members.
+All congregational meetings require a quorum of at least one-half (1/2) of the active members.
 If a quorum is not reached, a congregational meeting may be held within two weeks requiring a quorum of at least one-third (1/3) of the active members.
-Before voting on any issue, at least 30% of the active members must be present.
-Any issues the Board puts forth for the active members to decide shall be decided by at least a simple majority vote, except issues that have significant impact on the Church (see paragraph 5 below). - 5.
+If a quorum is still not reached, a congregational meeting may be held within two weeks with no quorum requirement.
+Any issues the Board puts forth for the active members to decide shall be decided by at least a simple majority vote, except issues that have significant impact on church.
 Issues that have significant impact on the Church shall require an at least two-thirds (2/3) majority vote of active members who are attending the meeting to pass.
-Significant issues include the following: - a.
-Church annual budget (both the proposed budget for the next year and the budget for the current year must be posted for Church members to compare, examine and question no less than three weeks before the November congregational meeting.)
-The Board shall propose a budget for the next year based on projected donations, anticipated ministry needs and church employee compensation.
-The Board shall provide rationale for changes from last year's budget; - b.
-Purchase or sale of real estate property; - c.
-Church building construction or re-modeling project that is valued at over \$25,000; - d.
-Any expenditure outside of the Church budget and valued over \$5,000; and - e.
-Any other issue deemed significant by the Board or in a petition signed by at least 40% of the active members and presented to the Board at least one week before a congregational meeting.
+Significant issues include the following:

+- 1. Church annual budget; - 2. purchase or sale of real estate property; and - 3.
+Church building construction or re-modeling project that is valued at over \$25,000.